Western Australia has many unique places to see, stay and explore, and a road trip is one of the best ways to experience what this state has to offer.

 5. Kalbarri – north of Perth approx. 570km (6hrs)

-It’s a little bit further to drive, but Kalbarri is one of the few places in WA that combine multiple experiences into one location.
-So once you arrive, you don’t have to leave, or drive far at all to enjoy everything on offer!
+It’s a bit further to drive, but Kalbarri offers multiple amazing experiences in one location.
+Once you arrive, you won’t have to leave, or drive far to enjoy everything on offer!

-The Murchison River can be kayaked on, as it leads into the Indian Ocean or you can abseil down the gorge walls.
-You can fish to your hearts content, swim at the Blue Holes, surf and 4WD around Kalbarri National Park and take selfies at Nature’s Window, an iconic Kalbarri attraction.
+The Murchison River can be kayaked on, and you can abseil down the gorge walls.
+You can fish to your heart’s content, swim at the Blue Holes, surf and 4WD around Kalbarri National Park and take selfies at Nature’s Window, an iconic Kalbarri attraction.

-During wildflower season (early spring) head into the farming areas and check out some of WA’s oldest towns and learn some history at places like Northampton.
+During wildflower season (early spring) you can head into the farming areas and check out some of WA’s oldest towns and learn some history at places like Northampton.

 Did you know RAC members save big with Kleenheat?

-Before you hit the road, check out RAC’s travel advice and tips and learn more about a heap of other RAC member benefits, including accommodation, attractions and travel discounts to help you hit the road, raring to go!
+Before you hit the road, check out RAC’s travel advice and tips and learn more about a heap of other RAC member benefits, including accommodation, attractions and travel discounts.